marmagzzz/prototype-quiz-recommendation/README.md

 ## Deployment

 This project is deployed in Vercel.
-It automatically handles deployment everytime there is an update to pointed repository branch on Vercel.
+It automatically handles deployment everytime there is an update on pointed repository branch on Vercel.

 ## Contributing